 Each stalk has several layers, which usually build upwards around the base.
 The top layer is rigid and green.
 Each shoot wrapped the other at the core.
 The inner white parts of the stalks are used for cooking.

-Nutrition Facts of Lemongrass
+Nutrition Value of Lemongrass

 Lemongrass is a powerful herb, and it has a plethora of fundamental elements which are favorable for healing different health issues.
 Scientific analysis has proved that it can prevent cancer also.